 If you are new to grading and are a bit confused, that is perfectly fine.
 Sometimes it is hard to determine a grade, especially for comics that are in not so great shape.

-To eliminate some of the stress and uncertainty of grading follow these 5 tips.
+To eliminate some of the stress and uncertainty of grading, follow these five tips.

 - If you have an issue with any missing pieces on the cover that are at least the size of your fingernail, put them in the Good condition range.
 Good and lower condition comics are considered reader grade comics as they hold little collector's value.

-- For comics between the grades of Very Fine to Near Mint the guides previously provided are pretty specific on qualification of these grades.
-Follow the guidelines of those parameters and you should be okay.
+- For comics between the grades of Very Fine to Near Mint, the guides previously provided are pretty specific on the qualification of these grades.
+Follow the guidelines of those parameters, and you should be okay.

 Another tip, as stated previously, is to list as many defects you can see in the item condition description field.
 As a buyer, I prefer listings that provide a detailed defect list rather than an estimated grade by an inexperienced grader.